Jules Lefèvre: Examen scientifique du végétarisme

-In 1904, Lefèvre published Examen scientifique du végétarisme by the French Vegetarian Society; he was elected to the Society's management committee in 1905, along with Jules Grand.
+In 1904, Lefèvre published Examen scientifique du végétarisme through the French Vegetarian Society.
+He was elected to the society's management committee in 1905, along with Jules Grand.
 A revised edition of the book was published in 1919.
-An authorised English translation was published in 1923 by Fred Rothwell, as A Scientific Investigation into Vegetarianism.
+An authorised English translation by Fred Rothwell was published in 1923 as A Scientific Investigation into Vegetarianism.

-The book explores vegetarianism from scientific, historical, physiological, and social perspectives.
-It begins with a historical overview of vegetarianism, including movements in various countries and key figures like Jean-Antoine Gleizes.
-The second section examines the physiological basis of vegetarian doctrines, covering nutrition, food composition, and critiques of flesh-eating diets.
-It discusses alternative dietary systems such as fruitarianism and veganism (termed végétalisme), and analyzes human dietary needs from a biological and anatomical standpoint.
-Additional chapters address the role of diet in illness, social and economic aspects of food systems, human energy and nutrition, and the body's thermal regulation in relation to diet.
+The book discusses vegetarianism from historical, physiological, and social perspectives.
+It gives a history of vegetarian movements and figures including Jean-Antoine Gleizes, then examines nutrition, food composition, and arguments about flesh-eating diets.
+It also discusses dietary systems including fruitarianism and végétalisme, and addresses illness, food systems, human energy, nutrition, and thermal regulation in relation to diet.

-Lefèvre presented arguments regarding human anatomy, the health impacts of meat consumption, and its potential role in promoting behaviors such as alcohol and drug use.
-He suggested that the high nitrogen content in meat could disrupt intestinal health and possibly contribute to kidney failure, while providing limited energy.
-According to Lefèvre, plant-based glucose, particularly from fruit, was a more efficient source of energy, especially for athletes.
-His perspective included detailed scientific explanations of energy transformation, from sunlight through plants to humans.
-While his views did not heavily rely on religious or metaphysical reasoning, he implied a natural order in this process.
-Additionally, Lefèvre argued that vegetarianism could reduce class conflict and encourage a return to rural living.
-He also believed that meat consumption could encourage violent behaviors, presenting vegetarianism as a countermeasure to societal decline and regression.
+According to Ceri Crossley, Lefèvre argued that human anatomy, the health effects of meat consumption, and the relation between diet and energy supported vegetarianism.
+Lefèvre suggested that the nitrogen content of meat could affect intestinal health and contribute to kidney failure while providing limited energy.
+He regarded plant-based glucose, especially from fruit, as a more efficient energy source, particularly for athletes.
+Crossley also writes that Lefèvre connected vegetarianism with social questions, arguing that it could reduce class conflict, encourage rural living, and counter violence and social regression.

 Recognition

-Lefèvre received several significant awards throughout his career.
-These included the Laborde Prix in 1894, the Montyon Prix for experimental physiology in 1905, the Pourat Prix in 1908, and the Petit-d'Ormoy and Mallanet Prix in 1913.
-In 1923, Hhe was also designated to receive one of the three rosettes of the Legion of Honor in recognition of his scientific contributions.
+Lefèvre received the Laborde Prix in 1894, the Montyon Prix for experimental physiology in 1905, the Pourat Prix in 1908, and the Petit-d'Ormoy and Mallanet Prix in 1913.
+In 1923, he was designated to receive one of the three rosettes of the Legion of Honour.
 In 1939, he was awarded the Grand Prix Albert de Monaco, receiving 61 out of 63 votes.

 Personal life

-Lefèvre was the father of Abbé Luc-J. Lefèvre, who later founded the traditionalist journal La Pensée catholique.
+Lefèvre was the father of Abbé Luc J. Lefèvre, who later founded the traditionalist journal La Pensée catholique.